AtlasWork/go-atlas/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get Atlas up and running on your machine is by using Docker:

 ```
-docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \
+docker run -d --name atlas-node -v /Users/root/atlas:/root \
-           -p 8545:8545 -p 30303:30303 \
+           -p 8080:8080 -p 57200:57200 \
-           ethereum/client-go --fast --cache=512
+           atlas/client-go --fast --cache=512
 ```

 This will start geth in fast sync mode with a DB memory allowance of 512MB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

 ### Programatically interfacing Geth nodes

-As a developer, sooner rather than later you'll want to start interacting with Geth and the Ethereum network via your own programs and not manually through the console.
-To aid this, Geth has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Geth specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
+As a developer, sooner rather than later you'll want to start interacting with Geth and the Atlas network via your own programs and not manually through the console.
+To aid this, Atlas Geth has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Geth specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).